Table of contents

 While all sober living and halfway house rules and environments may vary slightly, residents typically receive much more support at a recovery residence than they would at home.
 This is especially true if family members at home are still abusing drugs and alcohol or they are not supportive of the decision to get sober.

-Recovery support services frequently found in ¾ houses or sober living homes include:
+Recovery support services frequently found in ¾ houses or sober living homes in Austin include:

 - Random drug and alcohol testing

 - Life skills development

 - Clinical counseling services